-This testimony is submitted on behalf of the International Dairy Foods Association, its constituent groups, and their members.
+This post-hearing brief is submitted with respect to the hearings held September 10-13, 2002, to consider proposed amendments to the Northeast federal milk marketing order.
+The brief is submitted on behalf of the International Dairy Foods Association ("IDFA"), its constituent groups, and their members.
 IDFA is a trade association representing processors, manufacturers, marketers, distributors, and suppliers of dairy foods, including milk, cheese, ice cream and frozen desserts.

 IDFA serves as an umbrella organization for three constituent groups: the Milk Industry Foundation ("MIF"), the National Cheese Institute ("NCI"), and the International Ice Cream Association ("IICA"), which together represent about 85 percent of all dairy product processing in the \$70 billion U.S. dairy foods industry.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+1).
 MIF has over 110 member companies that process and market about 90% of the fluid milk and fluid milk products consumed nationwide; NCI has over 70 member companies that manufacture, process and market more than 85% of the cheese consumed in the U.S.; and IICA has over 80 member companies that manufacture, market and distribute an estimated 85% of the ice cream and ice cream-related products consumed in the United States.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+1).

 As buyers and processors of milk, the members of IDFA and its constituent organizations have a critical interest in this hearing.
 Most of the milk bought and handled by IDFA members is purchased under the Federal milk marketing orders promulgated pursuant to the Agricultural Marketing Agreement Act of 1937 (the "AMAA").
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+1).